 The opinions expressed herein are based upon and limited to the laws, exclusive of conflicts of law provisions, and judicial decisions of the State of New Jersey and the federal laws and judicial decisions of the United States as of the date hereof and are subject to any amendment, repeal or other modification of the applicable laws or judicial decisions that served as the basis for our opinion, or laws or judicial decisions hereafter enacted or rendered.
-Our engagement by the University with respect to the opinions expressed herein does not require, and shall not be construed to constitute, a continuing obligation on our part to notify or otherwise inform the addressee hereof of the amendment, repeal or other modification of the applicable laws or judicial decisions that served as the basis for this opinion letter or of laws or judicial decisions hereafter enacted or rendered or rendered which impact on this opinion letter.
+Our engagement by the University with respect to the opinions expressed herein does not require, and shall not be construed to constitute, a continuing obligation on our part to notify or otherwise inform the addressee hereof of the amendment, repeal or other modification of the applicable laws or judicial decisions that served as the basis for this opinion letter or of laws or judicial decisions hereafter enacted or rendered which impact on this opinion letter.

-We have examined one of the 2018 Series N Bonds and one of the 2018 Series O Bonds as executed by the University and authenticated by the Trustee, and, in our opinion, their form, execution and authentication are regular and proper.
-We have assumed that all of the 2018 Series N Bonds and the 2018 Series O Bonds have been so executed and authenticated.
+We have examined one of the Bonds as executed by the University and authenticated by the Trustee, and, in our opinion, their form, execution and authentication are regular and proper.
+We have assumed that all of the Bonds have been so executed and authenticated.